joakimk/fast_unit_tests_example/README.md

 # About

-A example of how you can create a separate suite of tests within a rails application that tests code which does not depend on rails (so that you can have faster feedback cycles)
+An example of how you can create a separate suite of tests within a rails application that tests code which does not depend on rails (so that you can have faster feedback cycles)

 ## Usage